An Introduction to glmtlp

 index where the smallest CV error is achieved, and users may also choose

-to omit it by setting vertical.line = FALSE
+to omit it by setting vertical.line = FALSE.
+Again, the

 modifications to it.